A confidential space to explore the thoughts, feelings and challenges in your life

 If you are in crisis and need immediate help, please see below for information on support available:

-I am based in Bexleyheath - South East London and provide services to local areas and across the UK - please see the bottom of this page for further information.
+I am based in Bexleyheath/Bickley - South East London and provide services to local areas and across the UK - please see the bottom of this page for further information.

 I offer a free 15 minute 'discovery'appointment (phone or online) as an informal opportunity for us to get to know one another a little more, for you to ask any questions and to help decide if I might be the right therapist for you.
 If it feels that we may not be able to work together, I will, where possible, endeavour to signpost alternative options for you.